 In 2015, Josh transitioned from military service and brought his leadership experience to the private sector.
 He spent 18 months at Tesla where he developed their leadership development program and trained nearly 1000 manufacturing and engineering leaders in the US and Europe in addition to contributing to the launch of their first global employee engagement program.
 After Tesla, Josh joined Acadia Healthcare – the country’s largest behavioral health treatment company – where he continued to expand his work in psychological trauma to law enforcement and first-responder organizations.
 This phase of his life culminated with the delivery of a TEDx Talk in Santo Domingo on moral injury and the publication of his first book, The Beauty of a Darker Soul, which was released in 2018 and quickly attained #1 best-seller status on Amazon.

 Today, Josh is among the nation’s leading speakers on psychological trauma and moral injury.
-He attained a master’s degree in Philosophy, Consciousness, and Cosmology from the California Institute of Integral Studies in 2019 and is currently pursuing a Ph.D. in the same, with a dissertation focused on the moral psychology of trauma under conditions of conflict.
+He attained a master’s degree in Philosophy, Consciousness, and Cosmology from the California Institute of Integral Studies in 2019 and is currently pursuing a Ph.D. in the same, with a dissertation focused on process-relational philosophy and the moral psychology of trauma under conditions of conflict.
 His company, Phaedrus Factory, offers training in moral psychology to psychotherapists and peer support experts working with traumatized clients, in addition to corporate events related to leadership and adversity.
 Josh is originally from northeastern Pennsylvania where he grew up in a law-enforcement family and currently resides in Las Vegas, Nevada.